tbttin/notes/makes/gnu-make-manual.md

     `make` performs only a very few specific translations on the content of the recipe before handing it to the shell.

-- A "*rule context*" that is, after a rule has been started until another rule or variable definition.

 - Some consequences of these rules include:

   + A blank line that begins with a tab is *not* blank: it is an